 Banks should furnish data in the above format as on the last day of each calendar quarter to the Chief General Manager-in-Charge, Department of Banking Supervision, Central Office, World Trade Centre I, 3rd floor, Cuffe Parade, Mumbai 400 005 both in hard copy and soft copy.
 Soft copy in excel format may also be forwarded through e-mail to osmos@rbi.org.in and dbodmrg@rbi.org.in.

-II.
-Format for the Parallel Run Report furnishing the Progress in Implementation of New Capital Adequacy Framework for the Quarter ended
+of New Capital Adequacy Framework for the Quarter ended

-Name of the Bank:
+Name of the Bank: -

 Pillar I aspects

 1.1 Capital Adequacy